why Banco Bradesco S.A. [BBD] is a Good Choice for Investors After New Price Target of $5.05

 Barclays have made an estimate for Banco Bradesco S.A. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 24, 2022.
 The new note on the price target was released on September 13, 2021, representing the official price target for Banco Bradesco S.A. stock.

 Banco Bradesco S.A.
-[BBD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.68.
-With this latest performance, BBD shares dropped by -7.75% in over the last four-week period, additionally sinking by -9.58% over the last 6 months – not to mention a rise of 0.16% in the past year of trading.
+[BBD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.87.
+With this latest performance, BBD shares gained by 2.64% in over the last four-week period, additionally plugging by 1.43% over the last 6 months – not to mention a rise of 2.17% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Banco Bradesco S.A.
 [BBD] shares currently have an operating margin of +12.92.
 Banco Bradesco S.A.’s Net Margin is presently recorded at +9.41.